 The Federal Bureau of Investigation (FBI) has made it official – they are looking to replace their current sidearms with a new handgun chambered in 9mm.
 On October 7, 2015, the FBI has submitted a Request For Proposals (RFP) to firearm manufacturers to fulfill an order providing FBI agents a new sidearm.
 There are over 10,000 FBI agents worldwide, and this contract is authorized for up to $80 million.
 This is a huge deal!

-(EDITOR’S NOTE: The FBI just awarded Glock the $85 million contract for a new duty pistol.
-An all new Glock handgun was designed and presented to meet the RFP’s requirements.
-We’ve posted a new article here detailing the announcement.
+(EDITOR’S NOTE: The FBI just awarded Glock the $85 million contract for new article here detailing the announcement.
 Though the FBI RFP appeared tailor-made for the Sig Sauer P320, the efforts by Glock and their 20-year history with the Bureau ultimately won out.
-The new FBI Glock pistol is unlike any other, and is not just a patchwork of old and new components.
+The new FBI Glock pistol is unlike any other and is not just a patchwork of old and new components.
 It will be exciting to see the enhancements Glock added to win the coveted FBI contract.)

 F.B.I.
 Currently Issues .40 caliber Glocks

-The last 15 years has seen an incredible advancement in firearm and ammunition manufacturing.
+The last 15 years have seen an incredible advancement in firearm and ammunition manufacturing.
 There is no doubt that both components have improved dramatically.
-The 9mm round is a decent round, and with the right hollow point bullet placed in the appropriate targeting area (cranial vault, upper middle chest) can definitely be deadly.
-Yet, without going into a huge debate on wound ballistics, there is much to be said with the energy damage potential caused by the bullet.
-In that regard I still prefer the larger expanding, and more energetic .40 S&W over the speedier, but less expanding and less energetic 9mm.
-For nearly every comparison .40 S&W expands larger, and has around 100 ft/lbs. of greater energy than their 9mm counterparts.
+The 9mm round is a decent round, and with the right hollow point bullet placed in the appropriate targeting area (cranial vault, upper-middle chest) can definitely be deadly.
+Yet, without going into a huge debate on wound ballistics, there is much to be said about the energy damage potential caused by the bullet.
+In that regard, I still prefer the larger expanding, and more energetic .40 S&W over the speedier, but less expanding and less energetic 9mm.
+For nearly every comparison .40 S&W expands larger and has around 100 ft/lbs. of greater energy than their 9mm counterparts.
 Compare the expansion of bullets below over several intermediate barriers.

-However, Glock handguns have proven themselves reliable, accurate, and tough for over 30 years.
+Glock handguns proved themselves reliable, accurate, and tough for over 30 years.
 Glock handguns continue to own the largest share of the American law enforcement market.
 The controversy over the .40 S&W (the FBI’s current duty sidearm) was way overblown in my opinion.

 Now don’t get me wrong, Sig Sauer makes some incredibly good handguns and there have been many positive reviews of the P320.
 Sig Sauer is not a stranger to U.S. Federal law enforcement, as several agencies have or are still issuing their firearms.
 The U.S. military special operations units also are allowed to field Sig Sauer pistols.
 I would not be opposed to carrying a Sig Sauer, and believe the FBI would be well equipped if they do change to the P320.
 The RFP is what burns me, as I believe in a fair and open market system to get the best.